 When is Your Vehicle a Total Loss?

-If a company-owned vehicle has been damaged in an auto accident, the firm's auto insurer may declare it a total loss.
-The insurer may opt to "total" a vehicle that appears to have sustained only minor damage.
-This frustrates many business owners.
-Here is a typical scenario.
+If a business-owned vehicle has been damaged in an auto accident, the firm's commercial auto insurer may declare it a total loss.
+Many business owners are irked when their insurer decides to "total" their vehicle.
+Here's a typical scenario.

 It Was Only Minor Damage!

-Fred has insured the van under the standard business auto policy.
-He has purchased both comprehensive and collision coverages.
-The van sustained only minimal damage (in Fred's view anyway), but the insurer has declared it a total loss.
-Fred is annoyed at this as he believes the van could be repaired.
+The truck is insured under the standard business auto policy for auto liability, comprehensive and collision.
+The vehicle sustained some front-end damage, which looks minor to Christopher, but the insurer has declared the truck a total loss.
+Christopher finds this frustrating as he believes the truck could be repaired.
 He is also unhappy with the insurer's calculation of the vehicle's actual cash value.
-According to his insurer, Fred's van is worth less than half the amount he paid for it a few years ago!
+The truck is only two years old and his insurer says it is worth only half of what he paid for it!

 Insurer's Loss Settlement Options

-If the vehicle has been stolen, the insurer may repair any damage it has sustained and then return it to the policyholder.
-If the insurer declares the vehicle a total loss, it will calculate the vehicle's actual cash value.
+If the insurer declares the vehicle a total loss, it will calculate the vehicle's actual cash value (ACV).
 The insurer's calculation will include an adjustment for depreciation and the physical condition of the auto.

 When is a Vehicle a Total Loss?

-Generally, a vehicle is deemed a total loss when the cost to repair it exceeds its actual cash value.
-Insurers consider a variety of factors when calculating a vehicle's value.
-These include its:
+Generally, a vehicle is deemed a total loss when the cost to repair it exceeds its ACV.
+Insurers consider a variety of factors when calculating a vehicle's value including its:

 - Odometer reading